jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-25-a-trip-to-houtong-cat-village.md

 ### The Cats

 Of course I should say something about the cats.
 They are absolutely adorable and tame.
-As I mention, you start seeing cats the second you pass through the train gates and into the village proper.
+As I mentioned, you start seeing cats the second you pass through the train gates and into the village proper.

 <figure>
 	<img src='https://raw.githubusercontent.com/jonathanstyu/jonathanstyu.github.com/master/images/tw-htcat-01.jpg' style='width: 400px'>